SeisComP3/seiscomp3/src/trunk/apps/fdsnws/descriptions/fdsnws.rst

 -----------------

-The data availability web service returns detailed time span information of what timeseries data is available at the DMC archive.
+The data availability web service returns detailed time span information of what time series data is available at the DMC archive.
+The availability information can be created by :ref:`scardac` in the SeisComP3 database from where it is fetched by fdsnws.

 The availability service is no official standard yet.
 This implementation aims to be compatible with the `IRIS DMC IRISWS availability Web Service